vilynazhong/Ineng-135-Group-20/README.md

 This is the description to the whole project:

+*bullet point 1
+*bullet point 2

 ## Description of the python file -- linear regression
 Description content

-*bullet point 1
+1. bullet point
-*bullet point 2
+2. bullt point

 ## Description of python file -- PCA model
 Description content